kirilllzaitsev/rgbde_3dgs_slam/README.md

 ## Experimental setup & baselines

 We build our approach on top of EGS-SLAM.
-We implement the event-based pose tracker with several methods: contrast maximization [6], pretrained models for event-based optical flow or point tracking, or a foundational model for RGB optical flow [3] distilled to event inputs following [7].
-To test the motion prior efficacy, we created an RGB point detection and matching baseline based on SuperPoint and Lightglue [8].
+We implement the event-based pose tracker with several methods: contrast maximization [6], pretrained models for event-based optical flow [9] or point tracking [11], or a foundational model for RGB optical flow [3] distilled to event inputs following [7].
+To test the motion prior efficacy, we created RGB-based baselines with point detection and matching (SuperPoint and Lightglue [8]) and optical flow (Unimatch [3]).

 We introduce sparsity by uniformly subsampling frames, picking every 4-/8-/16-th frame of the dataset.